solo-io/gloo/docs/content/guides/observability/tracing.md

    kubectl rollout restart deployment [deployment_name]
    ```

-When the `gateway-proxy` pod restarts it should have the new trace provider config.

 {{% notice note %}}
 This provider configuration will only be applied to the static listeners that are defined in the bootstrap config.
 If you need to support tracing on dynamically created listeners, follow the steps in the "Dynamic Listener" tab.
 {{% /notice %}}

 {{< /tab >}}
 {{< /tabs >}}